 10. Loveless

-Then she’s sharing a room with Rooney, who, on the surface, is very open, and she knows herself very well.
+Then she’s sharing a room with Rooney, who, on the surface, is very open and knows herself well.
 Georgia is having an internal war about many things plot-wise, but not a lot more than that happens.
-It’s a story of identity and self-acceptance and discovering that true love isn’t limited to romance.
+It’s a story of identity, self-acceptance, and discovering that true love isn’t limited to romance.

 Author: Alice Oseman